 August 2019 Update: New York State Expands its Harassment, Discrimination, and Retaliation Laws

 On August 12, 2019, Governor Cuomo signed Assembly Bill A8421, which significantly expands New York State sexual harassment and discrimination laws.
 These changes are in addition to the significant legislation that New York enacted in 2018.
-The changes take effect on October 11, 2019, unless otherwise specified below.
+The changes took effect on October 11, 2019.
 This article discusses the specific 2019 changes from this new legislation.
 To learn more about the current state of the New York law, including these changes, please visit our white paper here.

 Required Distribution in Writing of Anti-Harassment Policy and Information Presented in the Employer’s Training Program

 Employers must now provide employees in New York with written notice at the time of their hire and during annual sexual harassment training.
 The notice must include (1) the employer’s sexual harassment prevention policy and (2) the information presented in the employer’s sexual harassment prevention training program.

 Employers must provide the required information in English and in the language identified by each employee as his or her primary language.

 The state will publish a model policy in languages other than English (depending on the prevalence of each language in the state).
 New York employers are not required to provide their policy in another language if the state has not published a template in that language.
 This requirement to provide notice at the time of hire and during annual training goes into effect immediately.